samfromaway/Javascript-ES-Lint-Template/README.md

 # CI Boilerplate - Next JS and Javascript

 This is a Next JS starting base for a production ready application.
 It's built with es-lint, prettier, husky and github actions.
-The code is written in Typescript.
+The code is written in Javascript.

 ## Base for this video
 Check out this video to get more information: [https://youtu.be/IrPz0kd2FTk](https://youtu.be/IrPz0kd2FTk)